HBedwell24/RSC-Hex-Code-Library/README.md

 ![Hex Code Sharing](images/sharing.jpg?raw=true "Sharing Hex Codes")

 ## Technologies Used
-* **Path Provider** - a Flutter plugin for finding commonly used locations on the filesystem
+* **path_provider** - a Flutter plugin for finding commonly used locations on the filesystem
-* **Share** - a Flutter plugin to share content from your Flutter app via the platform's share dialog
+* **share** - a Flutter plugin to share content from your Flutter app via the platform's share dialog
-* **SQFlite** - database engine which is embedded into the application and is used to create, read, update, and delete Category/Hex Code records
+* **sqflite** - a database engine which is embedded into the application and is used to create, read, update, and delete Category/Hex Code records
-* **String Validator** - string validation and sanitization for Dart
+* **string_validator** - string validation and sanitization for Dart

 ![Database Schema](images/schema.png?raw=true "Database Schema")